 There are also the basic differences.
 In baseball you run the bases, while in cricket you run with a teammate between the two "wickets."
 The wickets are three wooden "stumps" – get the joke now? – coming out of the ground with two tiny sticks resting horizontally on top, which are called "bails."
 Generally, if the wickets are struck the batter is out.
 In cricket there are no foul lines, any struck ball is in play, even behind the batter.
 A ball that rolls on the ground to the "boundary" (think a home run line on the ground) scores four automatic runs, while any ball that clears said boundary by air scores six automatically.
 The pitcher, in this case called a "bowler," "bowls" the ball using a windmill-like release and delivers so that the ball bounces once before reaching the batter.
 A cricket bat has a flat front and is also used to "defend" the wickets (in addition to being used to score runs).
 An at bat consists of the whole team batting until there are 10 outs made, at which point the two teams swap places.
 There, now you know the basics!

-Outside of test matches there is "limited overs" cricket.
+Outside of test matches, there is "limited overs" cricket.
 An "over" is the term for the collection of bowls, usually six, that a bowler makes consecutively before he is swapped out for another.
-In test cricket there are unlimited overs, the only rule being a single bowler cannot have back-to-back overs.
+In Test cricket there are unlimited overs, the only rule being a single bowler cannot have back-to-back overs.
 Limited over matches are just what they sound like – there is a limit on how many bowls a batter can face, shortening the game drastically.
 Within this type of cricket there are two further distinctions: "ODI" (One Day International) and "Twenty20."
 The former usually restricts each team to 50 overs, while with the later the restriction is 20.
 ODIs typically last – you guessed it – one day, and Twenty20 cricket goes for about three hours.
 Each team bats once and fields once, no matter which is being played.
 The result is not only a shorter game, but also a more offensive one; batters can't waste overs defending the wickets, they must go for points.
-And there is that aesthetic difference: limited overs cricket features colourful uniforms and a white ball, and can be played at night under the lights.
+And there is that aesthetic difference: limited overs cricket features colourful uniforms and a white ball.